A Persuasive Speech & Outline

 2. Like hurricane Katrina, 9/11, Pearl Harbor , and the big bang theory.

-3. Have you ever wondered if there’s more to these events than what we are told or if it’s even true.
+3. Have you ever wondered if there's more to these events than we are told, or if they're even true?

-4. Today I am going to prove and persuade you all that Ben Franklin is a big fat phony.
+4. Today I am going to persuade and prove to you all that Ben Franklin is a big fat phony!

 5. I will prove three things about Bennie: